adityahpatel/SIADS691-Covid-Real-Estate/README.md

 # SIADS691-Covid-Real-Estate
 Aditya & Chris

-THIS NOTEBOOK SUCCESSFULLY PULLS ALL HOME SALES TRANSACTIONS OF IN EACH OF THE 74 COUNTIES IN CALIFORNIA using ATTOM API.
+THIS NOTEBOOK SUCCESSFULLY PULLS ALL HOME SALES TRANSACTIONS IN EACH OF THE 74 COUNTIES IN CALIFORNIA using ATTOM API.
 For each county, 1 text file is generated.
 This means 74 files will be generated.
 71 are generated as 3 counties have no transactions with our criteria

 The following variables in the code can be easily changed to expand or contract search results.
 Currently we set: